Industry Spotlight: Entering the Field of Data Science

 In keeping with both the current and future environment for data science, here’s what Raj and Michael say Springboard and The Data Incubator are doing to prepare their students:

-Robust, employer-vetted curriculum: Whether in our Intro to Data Science course or the job-guaranteed Career Track, our curriculum is based on employer research.
+Robust, employer-vetted curriculum: Whether in our Intro to Data Science course or the job-guaranteed data science bootcamp, our curriculum is based on employer research.
 We work with employers and hiring managers to identify the critical skills that students need to succeed in both the data science roles as well as the interview process, and make sure they’re thoroughly covered in the curriculum.
 We have a strong emphasis on not just the technical aspects of data science, but also the vital communication skills that a data scientist needs for their day-to-day work.

 Capstone project: Our students get real-world experience they need through their final capstone.
 They work with their mentor to define and solve a real-world data science problem.
 Since the capstone project involves a realistic problem with real-world data, the students have to go through all the steps required to work with and analyze the data.
 Throughout the project, students keep their hypothetical client or boss in mind.
 To graduate, they present their project to fellow students and mentors during the weekly office hours, sharpening their communication skills and perfecting their process.